copilot-extensions/rag-extension/README.md

 > For enrolled organizations or enterprises with a Copilot Business or Copilot Enterprise subscription, organization owners and enterprise administrators can grant access to Copilot Extensions.

 ## Description
-This project is a Go application that demonstrates how to use retrevial augmented generation in a GitHub Copilot Extension.
+This project is a Go application that demonstrates how to use retrieval augmented generation in a GitHub Copilot Extension.

 ## Prerequisites